 There’s a custom zoom dial to zoom in on a PDF, and you can use pinch-zooming as well, or double-tap to zoom in and out.
 Once zoomed in you can pan around the page; the response can be a little jittery but it works okay.

 The problem is once zoomed in it will default to the top left corner of every page when turning pages, so you have to manually pan every page to re-center it, which makes it difficult to work with PDFs that have large margins.
+Update: They finally added a zoom lock feature with a software update to keep the zoom level from resetting with every page.

 PDFs vary so much from one to the next, though, so it greatly depends on the type of PDF files you read and how large the margins are to begin with.